-Painter’s visual style is deeply rooted within the ‘80s aesthetic: vibrant colors, bold prints, and rudimentary digital designs.
+Painter’s visual style is deeply rooted in the ‘80s aesthetic: vibrant colors, bold prints, and rudimentary digital designs.
 “These things shaped my inner bank of imagery, and they are evident in the world I build within my work,” she notes.
 “I use non-realistic spatial perspective, intricate patterns, and layers of media to create a sense of intensity, mystery, and controlled chaos.”

 In Today’s Q+Art Interview…